Why Don't We Just Dance

 "Why Don't We Just Dance" is a song written by Jim Beavers, Jonathan Singleton, and Darrell Brown, and recorded by American country music artist Josh Turner.
 It was released in August 2009 as the lead-off single from his album Haywire, which was released on February 9, 2010.
-It became Turner's third number one hit in February 2010, his first since "Would You Go With Me" in October 2006, and his longest stay at the top---four weeks.
+It became Turner's third number one hit in February 2010, his first since "Would You Go With Me" in October 2006, and his longest stay at the top for four weeks.
 On May 24, 2010, the single was his fourth to be certified Gold by the RIAA.

 Content

 "Why Don't We Just Dance" is a moderate up-tempo song, featuring a production with piano, steel guitar fills, and fiddle.
 The song's narrator suggests to his lover that they dance in the living room to forget each other's troubles.

 Turner said the song, which was written by Jim Beavers, Jonathan Singleton, and Darrell Brown, caught his attention the first listen.
 "It's an up-tempo, traditional country song that has a very catchy melody with a lyric that poses the question 'why don't we just dance?' and forget about all of the bad stuff going on the world and just concentrate on each other."